hrotkogabor/manjaro-btrfs/README.md

 # Disclaimer

-You should test the scripts before applying on a live system, and you can modify them freely to your needs.
+You should test the scripts before creating a new a live system with them.
+You can also modify them freely to your needs.

 Always have backup!